 In cases like these, a simple, heartfelt ‘sorry’ usually won’t cut it.
 Instead, a claim for compensation often follows – which means not only expensive legal fees but potentially eye-watering damages payments.
 Oh, and a whole heap of stress.

-Yes, and it’s worth its weight in gold in many situations.
+Professional indemnity insurance is worth its weight in gold in many situations.
 It protects you if someone says your professional services weren’t up to snuff and they suffered financial harm because of it.

 But we’re not talking just about being out pocket here – we’re talking actual bodily injury and mental anguish allegedly caused directly by you.
 That’s the kind of suffering it can be difficult to put a price tag on.

 Agreed, it occurred in the course of your normal work, so is intrinsically linked to your professional services.
-But professional indemnity (PI) insurance simply isn’t designed to cover physical or mental harm.
+But professional indemnity insurance simply isn’t designed to cover physical or mental harm.

 Instead, treatment (also known as 'medical') malpractice insurance picks up the baton if there’s a claim and pays all your legal expenses as well as any compensation you’re liable for.
-That’s crucial, because damages for more serious injuries can run into the £thousands.
+That’s crucial because damages for more serious injuries can run into the £thousands.

 Sure, public liability (PL) covers third-party injury, just like malpractice insurance does.
 But PL is concerned with haphazard accidents – like if a client trips over a loose floorboard and breaks a leg.